 - Tri Couleurs Blanc: A male example is used for comic and dramatic effect simultaneously.

 - In The Transporter, this turns out to be what is being transported.

 - Bianca in Lars and the Real Girl quite literally comes in a box (although, despite the title, she's not a real girl).

-- In the film version of The Chronicles of Narnia: The Dawn Treader, Gael is discovered in a supply barrel after stowing away aboard the Dawn Treader.
+- In the film version of The Voyage of the Dawn Treader, Gael is discovered in a supply barrel after stowing away aboard the Dawn Treader.

 - The Girl in the Box: Jackie, the protagonist of the teen novel.
 In this case, the "box" in question is a cramped basement, where she's being held after being kidnapped for unknown reasons.

 - The Wheel of Time: A male example; Rand is captured by Aes Sedai, forced into a trunk and tortured on his way to the White Tower.
 He's rescued at Dumai Well's.

 - E.Veltistov wrote a series of books about the adventures of Electronic, a Ridiculously Human Robot in shape of a boy.
 The first book is titled "Electronic - a boy from the box"